Spacerockets Next Step Building Infrastructure With Terraform and Ansible Part 2

 In this step, we will be configuring your custom domain name (e.g. example.com) with a 'Hosted Zone' on Route 53.
 To begin, navigate to the AWS console and search for Route 53.
 Once you are in the Route 53 dashboard, select "Hosted Zones" from the left sidebar and click on "Create Hosted Zone".

-Get the NS values from hosted zone record.
+Get the NS values from the hosted zone record.

-We should now have a hosted zone for myexample.com on AWS Route 53 and its NS record added to the name servers of your domain registrar.
+At this point, we have a hosted zone for myexample.com on AWS Route 53, and its NS records are configured in your domain registrar's nameservers.

 Fork and clone Github repo